kelapure/FizzBuzz/README.md

     - Fork the Java Buildpack to support Java 8
     - cf push using the -b option to point to the [forked java buildpack](https://github.com/kelapure/java-buildpack.git)
     - See application pushed to dev space @ http://fizzbuzz-spring-boot.cfapps.io/fizzbuzz
- 6. Delivery pipeline for promotion from staging to production
+ 6. Continous Delivery pipeline for promotion
     - Fork the CloudBees CloudFoundry ClickStart https://github.com/kelapure/cloudfoundry-spring
     - Change spring-boot project to output war file to overcome CloudBees inability to push jar files
     - Modify the CloudBees Jenkins build definition to deploy correctly to CloudFoundry